StarkGoku10/Edge-Detection-Streamlit-App/README.md

 The **PB-Lite (Probability of Boundary - Lite)** algorithm is an efficient edge detection framework inspired by advanced contour detection techniques.
 This framework is a simplified version of a recent paper '[Contour Detection and Hierarchical Image Segmentation](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/papers/amfm_pami2010.pdf)'.
 It combines multiple gradient-based and clustering methods to generate accurate edge-detection outputs for images.
 This simplified version finds boundaries by examining brightness, color, and texture information across multiple scales (different sizes of objects/image).
 The output of this edge detection framework is a per-pixel probability of boundary.

-We also explore multiple **Deep learning(DL)** architectures--**ResNet, ResNeXt, DenseNet** and a **Custom neural network** to enhance image classification performance.
-The goal is to evaluate and compare their performance in terms of accuracy, efficiency, and scalability.
-The project leverages **TensorFlow v1** for training and testing the models, using a custom dataset for classification.

 ## Features

 1. **Pb-lite Edge Detection:**